Skip to content

 Subject Alternative Name

-Short Subject Alternative Names (only hostnames without a domain name) are not accepted by all CAs (certificate authorities).
+Short Subject Alternative Names (only hostnames without a domain name) are not accepted by all CAs (Certificate Authorities).
 To remove it from the CSR, switch off the Include DNS short name in CSR SAN toggle.

-The fields Organization name, Department, City, State / Province must match the following regular expression: /^[A-Za-z0-9.,\/_@%^:=+ -]*$/
+The fields Organization name, Department, City, and State / Province must match the following regular expression: /^[A-Za-z0-9.,\/_@%^:=+ -]*$/

-• it must contain only these characters: A-Z a-z 0-9 .,/_@%^:=+ -
+• They must contain only these characters: A-Z a-z 0-9 .,/_@%^:=+ -

 This is for security reasons.